status: Recognised & Endorsed

 - Tooling (collecting tools for supporting the structured data publishing process, e.g. tools that generate, validate, crawling search structured data)

 Members are more than welcome to contribute to the above three ongoing documents.
 This output folder has all working in progress documents for the outputs.

 The WG's Wiki Index

-The group meeting in 2022 is on third Wednesday in even months.
+The group meeting in 2022 (and onward) is on third Wednesday in even months.
 A meeting reminder will be sent to the group about 2 days before each meeting.